Horizontal-org/Tella-website/docs/Discover Tella/features.md

 ## Open files in Tella {#open-files-in-tella}
 Images, videos, PDFs and audios can be visualized inside Tella. 📱📄

-On Tella FOSS, PDFs must be exported to be opened.

 ## Camouflage {#camouflage}

 On Tella Android, it is possible to camouflage Tella in two ways: